We share responsibility for spreading grit to clear snow and ice with the county council.

 Tips for clearing snow and ice

 Many residents are keen to help keep untreated pavements and pathways safe by clearing snow and ice.
-We encourage you to play your part in helping the community in this way.
+We encourage you to play your part in helping the community in this way and you can get involved with the county council Community Gritting Scheme.

 GOV.UK provides advice about how to safely clear snow from a road, path or cycleway.
 It advises you to clear fresh snow instead of compacted ice, and spread salt or sand to prevent ice forming.